tarang1998/PythonAPIDev/README.md

 # PythonAPIDev

-## Social App API's using FAST API
+## Social App API's using FAST API, SQLAlchemy and PostgreSQL
 API's for a social media application

 ### TechStack Used